google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-- Termarind Tree - Tamarindus indica-(73)புளியமரம் Skip to main content

 Superstitions

 Few plants will survive beneath a tamarind tree and there is a superstition that it is harmful to sleep or to tie a horse beneath one, probably because of the corrosive effect that fallen leaves have on fabrics in damp weather.
 Some African tribes venerate the tamarind tree as sacred.
 To certain Burmese, the tree represents the dwelling-place of the rain god and some hold the belief that the tree raises the temperature in its immediate vicinity.
 Hindus may marry a tamarind tree to a mango tree before eating the fruits of the latter.
 In Nyasaland, tamarind bark soaked with corn is given to domestic fowl in the belief that, if they stray or are stolen, it will cause them to return home.
-In Malaya, a little tamarind and coconut milk is placed in the mouth of an infant at birth, and the bark and fruit are given to elephants to make them wise. thanks to free dictionary
+In Malaya, a little tamarind and coconut milk is placed in the mouth of an infant at birth, and the bark and fruit are given to elephants to make them wise. thanks to a free dictionary.

 http://www.sidhhaherbs.blogspot.com